 When to Call the Doctor

-As soon as you suspect a UTI in your child, it's important to contact your doctor.
-The doctor may recommend another urine culture after treatment of a UTI is completed to be sure that the infection has cleared.
+As soon as you suspect that your child has a UTI, it's important to contact your doctor.
+The doctor may recommend another urine culture after treatment to be sure that the infection has cleared.

 If your child suffers from recurrent UTIs, consult a pediatric urologist, who can perform a thorough evaluation and, if necessary, order tests for urinary system abnormalities.
 In the meantime, follow your doctor's instructions for treating a UTI.

 |National Institute of Diabetes and Digestive and Kidney Diseases This group conducts and supports research on many serious diseases affecting public health.|

 |National Kidney Foundation (NKF) NKF seeks to prevent kidney and urinary tract diseases, improve the health and well-being of individuals and families affected by these diseases, and increase the availability of all organs for transplantation.|